Abdullah-Alsmari/registrationForm/README.md

 # Registration Form

-Create a registration form that includes user fileds like name, email address, password, re-enter password, birthday date, gender, and a button to register.
+Create a registration form that includes user fields like name, email address, password, re-enter password, birthday date, gender, and a button to register.

 # Components Used